Resonite #

 The game will default to the PipeWire API if it can, falling back to the PulseAudio API.

-If that doesn’t work, you can try forcing the other drivers by specifying pipewire or pulseaudio instead of alsa in the above launch arguments.
+If that doesn’t work, you can try forcing the other drivers by specifying pulseaudio (or pipewire) instead of alsa in the above launch argument.

 If you want to use the PulseAudio driver, you may need SDL_AUDIO_DRIVER=pulseaudio PULSE_LATENCY_MSEC=15 PULSE_BUFFER_MSEC=250 PULSE_FRAGMENT_SIZE_MSEC=25 %command% as the launch arguments.